pingidentity/pingidentity-devops-getting-started/docs/deployment/deployLocalK8sCluster.md

 minikube dashboard
 ```
 #### Multiple nodes
-If you have system resources, you can create a multi-node cluster.
+If you have enough system resources, you can create a multi-node cluster.

 For example, to start a 3-node cluster:
 ```sh